A different Flavour...

 Konkan Explorers has the privilege to enjoy the prodigal land of Goa.
 A land of freedom, a land of discovery, where nature, at its best, offers opportunities of mind-boggling adventures.

 As a matter of fact, it is rare to find such a wide range of different landscapes packed so tightly.
-In this closely integrated ecosystem, sustained by rivers meandering up to the Arabian Sea, wilderness is all around.
+In this closely integrated ecosystem, sustained by rivers meandering up to the Arabian Sea, the wilderness is all around.
 Elephants, tigers, leopards, royal cobras, crocodiles, dolphins, black eagles, monkeys… are not exceptionally spotted in the wild.

 Known before all as the land of sand, sea, and sun, it is sometimes forgotten that, behind the highly enjoyable beaches of the coast, Goa through its mountains, tropical rain-forests and rivers is registered as an UNESCO World Heritage Site and has been defined as one the eight “hottest hot-spots” of biological diversity in the world.

 In order to satisfy an increasing curiosity about our environment, Konkan Explorers has developed a set of ecological and performing marine solutions.

-From December 2017, our flag ships cruisers are two Sea Master of 34 feet, a modern and highly versatile seaworthy vessel conceived in New Zealand.
+From December 2017, our flagship cruisers are two Sea Master of 34 feet, a modern and highly versatile seaworthy vessel conceived in New Zealand.

 And along with the two main vessels, our originality is to propose 7 modern sit-on-top kayaks, 2 performing Stand-Up Paddles, 1 sailing dinghy and 1 motorized dinghy.